Most Asked FAQs

 You can change your details in the ‘Account’ section of our website.
 Login and click ‘Manage Subscription’.
 For ‘Delivery Address’ changes click the ‘Personalise this Order’ button and scroll down to ‘Shipping Details’.
 For ‘Billing Address’ changes please click ‘Billing Information’ on the left side and then click ‘edit’ under the billing address.

 Yes, he does!
-Banjo can send his letters anywhere in the world.
+Banjo can send his letters to the UK, Europe, USA, Canada, Japan, Australia and New Zealand.

 UK delivery costs are included in the subscription price.
 International delivery charges are extra and the cost varies depending on where the letters are being sent.
 Your shipping costs will be calculated at checkout when you enter your shipping address.